Slim minnow

-The slim minnow (Pimephales tenellus) is a species of freshwater ray-finned fish from the family Cyprinidae, the carps and minnows which is endemic to the United States, in Ozarks of Arkansas, Kansas, Missouri, and Oklahoma.
+The slim minnow (Pimephales tenellus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+This fish is endemic to the United States, in Ozarks of Arkansas, Kansas, Missouri, and Oklahoma.

 Description

 It is a cylindrically shaped, slender fish, similar in shape to the bluntnose minnow (Pimephalus notatus), with a blunt snout and a slightly oblique mouth which has an upper lip which is much thicker in the middle than at the corners.
 It has a dark lateral band and a large eye which has a diameter of roughly a quarter of the length of the head.
 It has a dark-olive back and creamy white underparts with a well defined dark lateral band which terminates in a spot just before the caudal fin with a small dark spot often found on the front of the dorsal fin.
 The breeding male has three rows of 12 tubercles and the dorsal fin, anal fin and caudal fin become tinged with orange while the pectoral fins turn black with a white leading edge. the head often turns black too.
 It is the smallest species in the genus Pimephales with the adults normally being 51 mm with a maximum length of 69 mm.
 It has 8 soft rays in the rather rounded dorsal fin and seven in the anal fin.